MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## Why doesn't the Outlook add-in work for my users?

-The Outlook add-in is designed to function as a business inbox in Outlook, based on the standard [!INCLUDE [prodsetup](developer/includes/prodsetup.md)] online.
+The Outlook add-in is designed to function as a business inbox in Outlook, based on the standard [!INCLUDE [prodshort](developer/includes/prodshort.md)] online.
 If you are using a different type of deployment, such as a solution that is part of the Embed App program, then you must set up an Azure Key Vault and specify secrets for TEMPORARYDOCUMENTSTORAGEACCOUNT and TEMPORARYDOCUMENTSTORAGEKEY.
-For more information, see [Using Key Vault Secrets in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](developer/devenv-app-key-vault.md).
+For more information, see [Using Key Vault Secrets in [!INCLUDE [prodshort](developer/includes/prodshort.md)] Extensions](developer/devenv-app-key-vault.md).

 ## Is the Windows client supported?